evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

       return habitableZoneOuterDistanceMeters(massOfTheSun) / scaleFactor;
     }

+    // Returns the distance of the inner edge of the habitable zone form the Sun in meters.
+    // `massOfTheSun` is a proportion of normal mass of the Sun (default is 1). function habitableZoneInnerDistanceMeters(massOfTheSun) {
+      var newSunLuminocity = Math.pow(massOfTheSun, 3);
+      return Math.sqrt(newSunLuminocity) * constants.habitableZoneInnerEdgeMultiplier * constants.earthSunDistanceMeters;
+    }

+    // Returns the distance of the outer edge of the habitable zone form the Sun in pixels.
+    // `massOfTheSun` is a proportion of normal mass of the Sun (default is 1). function habitableZoneInnerDistancePixels(massOfTheSun) {
+      return habitableZoneInnerDistanceMeters(massOfTheSun) / scaleFactor;
+    }

     // The main function that is called on every animation frame.
     // It calculates and updates the current positions of the bodies function updatePosition() {